 Most people meditate with the following goals in mind:

 Those peaceful moments become longer with each session and eventually, calm is the rule and not the exception in your daily life.
-This is accomplished with time, in several steps:
+This builds over time, in several steps:

 Step 1) Release The Day

 I learned to meditate at The College of Psychic Studies in London, where most meditations focused on developing our intuition.
-In large part, this involves connecting with our emotions.
+In large part, this involves connecting with your emotions.

 The light washes through and around your physical body.
-You make the conscious decision to release anything that may have happened that day, how you felt about it, and your To-Do list, etc.
+You make the conscious decision to release everything that happened that day, how you felt about it, and to release your To-Do list, etc.

-Creative visualizations like the one above make it easier for us to let go of our experiences at the end of the day.
-The next step is to begin channeling our emotions; essentially how we feel about our life, interactions and about the past.
+Creative visualizations make it easier for us to let go of daily stressors.
+The next step is to begin channeling your emotions; essentially how you feel about your life, interactions and about the past.

-Our thoughts feed into our emotional state, and then our emotions trigger thoughts that reinforce those feelings.
-We need a two-pronged approach to bring peace into our lives.
+Our thoughts feed into our emotional state, and our emotions trigger thoughts that reinforce those feelings.
+This is a result of the mental and emotional layers of your Aura interacting (the Aura layers are covered in my books).
+We need a two-pronged approach for stress relief.

-There are many ways to channel our emotions, and if you read Chapter 3 from my Chakra Healing & Magick book, I have included creative healing tools that make it easier for us to listen to our emotions and then get them off our chest.
+There are many ways to channel our emotions.
+If you read Chapter 3 from Chakra Healing & Magick, I have included energy healing tools that make it easier for us to listen to our emotions.
+Art, intuition and creativity lead the way.

 Step 3) Live For The Moment

-I'm a bit of a book nerd.
-When I began meditating, I read up on Buddhism {link} and other traditions where meditation is key.
-Apparently, the ultimate goal of meditation is to take that state of calm to your daily life - not the meditation itself.
+I’m a huge book nerd.
+When I began meditating, I read up on Buddhism and other traditions where meditation is key.
+Apparently, the ultimate goal of meditation is to take that state of calm to your life - not the meditation itself.

 This is known as Mindfulness.
 Initially, it may be easier to take short breaks and go through the following exercises:

 The last tip has been the one that works best for me.
-You know how some people turn off the radio when they are driving down the street looking for a building number?
+You know how some people turn off the radio when they are driving down the street looking for an address?

-There is something in the way our brain works.
+There is something in the way the brain works.
 I can't listen to my surroundings and daydream/worry simultaneously lol.

 Step 4) The Water Metaphor

-It was very hot that day and I had a glass of water in my hand.
-I held it up explaining that we are the glass while our feelings, thoughts and experiences are the water that flow into the cup.
+It was hot that day and I had a glass of water in my hand.
+I held it up explaining that you are the glass, while your feelings, thoughts and experiences are the water that flows into the cup.

 Step 5) Find A Style You Love